 The Witcher 4 news

-Ok, we will have to start with some sad The Witcher 4 news.
-We knew, even before it released, that The Witcher 3 was certain to be the last game to feature grizzled Geralt as the main protagonist.
+There isn’t much The Witcher 4 news to go on, but let’s start on a positive.
+Despite what we were told even before the game released, we may not have seen the end of The Witcher 3’s protagonist, Geralt.
 “We are not killing the world and walking away from it,” Iwinski said to Polygon during a 2013 tech demo, “but we will definitely want to make this game the finale in a big way.”
 Tantalisingly, he added: “we might even include Geralt in later games, potentially.”
 Any more of the White Wolf is a win in our book.

 The Witcher 4 story